 True leadership protects an organization from the internal rivalries that can shatter a culture.
 When we have to protect ourselves from each other, the whole organization suffers.
 When the people have to manage dangers from inside the organization, the organization itself becomes less able to face the dangers from the outside.
 But when trust and cooperation thrive internally, we pull together and the organization grows stronger as a result.
 A way to build up trust is not to offer help, but to ask for help.

 After the presentation I asked Simon whether he thinks this idea of Leadership and the Circle of Safety is globally applicable.
-The reason I asked this is because I found that some of his examples of how to build trust and collaboration hold true for some regions, but not for all.
+The reason why I asked this?
+I found that some of his examples of how to build trust and collaboration hold true for some regions.
+But not for all.
 He used the example of praising people individually in front of a large audience at an off-site as a way of showing appreciation.
-I’m sure this works in large parts of North West Europe, but it certainly wouldn’t be appreciated in other parts of the world where people operate as part of a collective.
+I’m sure this works in large parts of North West Europe.
+It however certainly wouldn’t be appreciated in other parts of the world where people operate as part of a collective.

 Simon answered that he is absolutely positive that the Circle of Safety applies everywhere, but that the way we build trust and how we collaborate varies across nationalities.